 Task Force Leader: Secretary Douglas Fisher

-Task Force Members: Al Murray, Larry Hardwick (NJDA); Jeff Beach (NJDA Policy Advisor); David Sheppard (NJ State Board of Agriculture); Peter Furey (NJ Farm Bureau); Linda Doherty (NJ Food Council); Deborah Dowdell (NJ Restaurant Association); Brian Schilling (Rutgers Food Policy Institute); Wesley Kline (Cumberland County Extension Agent); Rick Van Vranken (Atlantic County Extension Agent); Peter Bylone (Vineland Produce Auction); Dan Graiff (vegetables); Dennis Doyle (Atlantic Blueberry Company); Phil Neary (Sunny Valley International); Rich Ritota, (NJ Department of Health and Senior Services); Donald Schaffner, (Rutgers University).
+Task Force Members: Al Murray, Christian Kleingunther (NJDA); Jeff Beach (NJDA); Daniel Wunderlich (NJDA); Richard Norz (State Board of Agriculture); Peter Furey (NJ Farm Bureau); Linda Doherty (NJ Food Council); Brian Schilling (Rutgers Food Policy Institute); Wesley Kline (Cumberland County Extension Agent); Meredith Melendez (Mercer County Extension Agent); Rick Van Vranken (Atlantic County Extension Agent); Dan Graiff (vegetables); Dennis Doyle (Atlantic Blueberry Company); Loel Muetter, (NJ Department of Health and Senior Services); Alan Talarsky (NJ Department of Health and Senior Services); Donald Schaffner, (Rutgers University).